ADGEfficiency/adgefficiency.github.io/_posts/2017-01-05-energy-insights-vaclav-smil-on-carbon-capture-storage.md

 **The size of infrastructure required to handle CO<sub>2</sub>**

 Smil calculates that to sequester 15% of 2008 emissions would require handling around 6 billion m<sup>3</sup> of CO<sub>2</sub>.
-In the same year total global crude oil extraction was around 4.6 million m<sup>3</sup>.

-For me this puts into perspective how unrealistic large scale CCS is.
+In the same year total global crude oil extraction was around 4.6 million m<sup>3</sup>.  **This puts into perspective how unrealistic large scale CCS is**.

 The amount of time and capital it would take to develop a system on the same scale as todays crude oil extraction is immense.
-To think that building such a massive system would still leave over 80% of our emissions untouched is a killing blow to CCS as anything more than a small part of the decarbonisation solution.
+To think that building such a massive system would still leave over 80% of our emissions untouched is incredible.

 **Projections for future price declines**